cben/ipywm-notes/README.md

    * open notebook with existing kernel.
      * What happens when you change kernel on existing notebook?

-TODO write 'BACKGROUND.ipynb' about bg execution & threads & output.
+TODO write 'BACKGROUND.ipynb' about bg execution & threads & output...

+TODO sprinkle `uvx` commands for semi-reproducible running...

 # TODO architecture of pywm <-> wlr C layer